kinecosystem/partners-docs/docs/api_launch_experience.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Android-->
 * Step 1 - Implement `JwtProvider`</br>
-This object will be provided on the following step, in order to create a jwt for p2p offer after the user clicks on a gift option. `JwtProvider` methods are beign used in a worker thread so it's safe to do a synchronous network call on the implementation side.
+This object will be provided on the following step, in order to create a jwt for p2p offer after the user clicks on a gift option. `JwtProvider` methods are begin used in a worker thread so it's safe to do a synchronous network call on the implementation side.

 * Step 2 - Create `GiftingManager`</br>
 You should provide your Implementation of `JwtProvider` here. `Kin.login(...)` should be called prior to this API call.